kyma-project/kyma/docs/service-catalog/11-04-specifications-in-console-ui.md

 ### Metadata

-Each Markdown document displayed in the Kyma Console UI requires metadata in a specific format called [Front Matter](https://forestry.io/docs/editing/front-matter/).
+Each Markdown document displayed in the Kyma Console requires metadata in a specific format called [front matter](https://forestry.io/docs/editing/front-matter/).

 ### Structure